HMS-IDAC/PythonPixelClassifier/README.md

 # PythonPixelClassifier

-Pixel Classifier (i.e. Image Segmenter) in Python
+Pixel classifier (i.e. image segmenter) in Python

 For a demo, run RunMe.py